-In this shifting, unpredictable, often chaotic world, my process has become a romantic exploration of drifting, pulling apart, converging, ascending, and descending.
-I appropriate situations in landscapes and allow deviations and disruptions to occur with the paint; I then find myself reacting to these random changes in the composition.
+We are in a state of flux.
+In this erratic, unpredictable, often chaotic world, my process is an exploration of the elemental forces in nature.
+The water, atmosphere, light, and land are drifting, pulling apart, converging, ascending, and descending.
+I appropriate situations in landscapes and allow deviations and disruptions to occur with the paint.
 My process becomes a metaphor for the shifting earth and environment.

 I am drawn to how light shifts our perception of what surrounds us, creating halos of soft diffusion or pockets of ambiguity.
 I am intrigued by patterns and distortions in landscapes- where images of what is 'real' and what is 'reflected' are set adrift or submerged in a nebulous space.
 I marvel at the mystery that exists in the shadows and the emergence of light from darkness.